royshalz/PlatformEventFlow/README.md

 // Create an instance of the Platform Event Message_c__e event = new Message_c__e();

-// Set the custom field value (e.g., "Create an Account" or "Create a Case") event.action__c = 'CreateAccount';
+event.action__c = 'CreateAccount';

 // Publish the event